dfinity/examples/motoko/minimal-counter-dapp/README.md

 ## Documentation
-The three main parts of the example dapp is the backend, the Candid interface and the frontend.
-This example project is based on the default project, which is created when running the `dfx new project_name`, but most of the default project code is replaced to create the counter functionality in this project.
+The three main parts of the example dapp are the backend, the Candid interface and the frontend.
+This example project is based on the default project, which is created when running the `dfx new project_name` command, but most of the default project code is replaced to create the counter functionality in this project.

 ### Motoko backend
 The backend functions are located in the `src/minimal_dapp/main.mo` Motoko file.
 The backend stores the counter value, and has functions to get, increment and reset the counter value.